shanujaiswal/Practice_Project/SQL/DataBase/DataBase.md

 ![MySQL Date Functions](image-3.png)
 ![MySQL Advanced Functions](image-4.png)

-## Creating DataBase
+# Create & Delete DataBase

 --> It is not case sensitive
 --> It is used create database :-
 CREATE DATABASE DB_NAME;
 CREATE database DB_NAME;
 --> Both are same

 --> It is used to delete database :-
 DROP DATABASE DB_NAME;

+use DB_Name;-- command is used to select a specific database to work with in current session

+# Create First Table

+--> Format
+Create table Table_name(
+Column_name1 DataType Constraint,
+Column_name2 DataType Constraint,
+Column_name3 DataType Constraint
+)

+Eg:-
+CREATE TABLE student (
+id INT PRIMARY KEY,
+name VARCHAR(50),
+age INT NOT NULL
+);